 Cardross Estate, Stirlingshire

 Like your festivals small and quirky?
 This ambient festival has a capacity of just 1,000 and is a feast of colour and sound, where families are welcomed with open arms.
-Diverse artists, including Levellers, Akala, Peatbog Faeries, Dreadzone, Bombskare and many more, will please the discerning musical tastes of festival-goers.
+Diverse artists in previous years, including Levellers, Akala, Peatbog Faeries, Dreadzone, Bombskare and many more, will please the discerning musical tastes of festival-goers.

 Festival tip: This festival welcomes pooches too, so feel free to bring your canine companion!